Article | October 3, 2024

 Electric school buses charge in a parking lot, under a canopy.

-Applications for Clean School Bus Program are now closed.
+Applications for the Clean School Bus Program are now open!

 Thanks to the Clean School Bus Program, school districts and fleet operators now have the opportunity to use federal funds to cover up to the full cost of new electric school buses and charging infrastructure.